archercreat/Panda/README.md

 ### Disclamer

-The CMakeLists file wil not work on your system, sorry :p
+The CMakeLists file will not work on your system, sorry :p